pestphp/website/source/docs/guides/laravel.md

 # Laravel Guide

-Pest was built with Laravel in mind.
+Although Pest is framework agnostic, it was built with Laravel in mind.
 In this guide, we are going to see how can you create tests with the elegance you expect, and with the convenience you love.

 Once you [install Pest](/docs/installation) in your Laravel application, and because Pest is a **progressive testing framework**, your current test suite will still work, even if you run it with the `./vendor/bin/pest` console command.

-Now, let's get started by taking a look at the default test suite in Laravel:
+Now, let's get started by taking a look at Laravel's default test suite:

 ```bash
 - tests